Rocket Vault-RocketX (RVF) Reaches Market Cap of $10.42 Million

-Rocket Vault-RocketX (CURRENCY:RVF) traded flat against the US dollar during the one day period ending at 9:00 AM E.T. on February 22nd.
-Over the last seven days, Rocket Vault-RocketX has traded flat against the US dollar.
-Rocket Vault-RocketX has a market capitalization of $10.42 million and approximately $761,116.00 worth of Rocket Vault-RocketX was traded on exchanges in the last day.
-One Rocket Vault-RocketX coin can currently be purchased for about $0.16 or 0.00000296 BTC on popular exchanges.
+Rocket Vault-RocketX (CURRENCY:RVF) traded flat against the dollar during the 1 day period ending at 8:00 AM ET on February 25th.
+One Rocket Vault-RocketX coin can now be bought for $0.16 or 0.00000296 BTC on popular exchanges.
+Rocket Vault-RocketX has a total market cap of $10.42 million and approximately $761,116.00 worth of Rocket Vault-RocketX was traded on exchanges in the last day.
+Over the last seven days, Rocket Vault-RocketX has traded flat against the dollar.

 Here is how similar cryptocurrencies have performed over the last day: